 Coordination - Shared models enable teams to collaborate effectively and reduce conflicts.

-3D Visualization - Allows better communication with the client and your team.
+3D Visualization - This allows better communication with the client and your team.

-Interoperability - Revit imports - exports - links your data with commonly formats such as IFC.
+Interoperability - Revit imports - exports - links your data with common formats such as IFC.

 Author: Panagiotidou Nicoleta